fmshja/SEP-2---G16-Project/README.md

 1. Navigate to <http://localhost/phpmyadmin/>
 2. Log in, the default username is `root` and the password is empty, if nothing else was selected during the install.
 3. Open the SQL tab on the top navigation bar.
-4. From the folder `database with foreign keys`, paste the contents of the `nokia_db_creation.sql` to the servers SQL prompt and run.
+4. From the folder `database with foreign keys`, paste the contents of the `db_creation.sql` to the servers SQL prompt and run.
 The server should return an empty result set.
 5. The database should now be operable.
 If you wish to use the test data we created, run the contents of the `test_data.sql` from the folder on the SQL prompt.
 ## The components
 Here are short descriptions of each Joomla component in this repository.